 Get great deals and save money at the same time, by booking online through this link !

-Best things to do in Dubai #9 – The ‘City of Gold’ Market
+Activity #9 – The ‘City of Gold’ Market

 Dubai is quickly establishing itself as one of the world’s top destinations for fine jewelry, precious metals and rare gems, alongside the likes of Antwerp’s Square Mile, and New York City’s Diamond District.
 Aside from glittering skyscrapers, Dubai is also a city known for its unashamed love of gold.
 This passion for this ever-auspicious metal, takes center stage at the “City of Gold” Market.